 Yanahli represents only 3% of Maury County’s land base but provides a disproportionate positive economic impact.
 According to University of Tennessee research, Yanahli generates visitor spending estimated to support 137 full or part time jobs, contributes $6.92 million to the GDP of the counties in the area, and helps generate $867,327 in local and state taxes—while costing the county nothing to operate.

-Yanahli is also a critically important area for outdoor recreation, hunting and fishing, and is recognized as one of the state’s top producing WMAs.
+Besides being a critically important area for outdoor recreation, hunting and fishing, Yanahli is recognized as one of the state’s top producing WMAs.
 WMAs in general have 140,000 annual users, are utilized by 64% of sportsmen’s license holders, and provide 3.44M recreation days per year for the public.

-Public lands are critical, and in middle Tennessee where public lands are limited, we should be seeking opportunities to expand these lands, not remove them.
-In 2001, the 12,800-acre Yanahli WMA was gifted to the state of Tennessee and Tennessee Wildlife Resources Agency by the Tennessee Valley Authority.
+Public lands are critical.
+In middle Tennessee where public lands are limited, we should be seeking opportunities to expand these lands, not remove them.
+In 2001, the Tennessee Valley Authority gifted the 12,800-acre Yanahli WMA to the state of Tennessee and Tennessee Wildlife Resources Agency.
 Help us maintain the original intention of TVA and their donation by making your voice heard.

 Join us in the effort to stop the erosion of our state’s critical wildlife public lands.
 Here’s what you can do:

 - Email your legislators and express your strong opposition to the bills using the form below.